-Is your monitor flickering, causing eye strain and frustration?
+Are you wondering 'why is my monitor flickering' or 'why is my computer monitor flickering'?
+If your monitor keeps flashing on and off, you're experiencing one of the most common display issues that affects millions of users worldwide.
 You're not alone.
 Monitor flickering is a common issue that can be caused by various factors, from loose cables to outdated drivers.
 In this comprehensive guide, we'll walk you through the steps to diagnose and fix your flickering monitor, so you can get back to work or play without interruption.

-Monitor flickering is an intermittent change in the brightness or color of the screen, which can be distracting and affect the overall viewing experience.
+When you notice your monitor flickering or monitor flashing on and off, you're experiencing intermittent changes in screen brightness, color, or complete display interruptions that can significantly impact your productivity and eye comfort.
 It can be caused by display driver issues, incompatible software or apps, hardware problems, incorrect screen refresh rate and resolution settings, or electrical interference.

 The Impact of Incompatible Software or Apps